csps-efpc-daan-students-etudiants/team-6/research/assessment-types.md

 * Single incorrect

 ## Likert scale
-* Scale of agreement/disagreement with a
+* Scale of agreement/disagreement with a statement

 ## Multiple choice
 * 1 correct